jumpinjackie/forge-e33-mod/design/LANDS.md

 This land enters tapped
 {T}: Add {U}.
 {U}, {T}: Target creature you control gains flying until end of turn.
+---
+Gustave: Expedition 68.
+Their boat was blown into the air by a storm.
+Lumiere lost sight of it but assumed they crashed on the continent.
+Lune: And they survived.
+The storm, at least.
 ```

 [card implementation](../custom/cards/f/flying_waters.txt)